nishmaj/FSND-Capstone-Casting/README.md

 ## Environment Variables

-In the `.env` file, the JWT token for each User Role
+In the `setup.sh` file, the JWT token for each User Role
 - CASTING_ASSISTANT
 - CASTING_DIRECTOR
 - EXECUTIVE_PRODUCER